 An article from the 1st Dermatology University Clinic, explains that a patient had white patches on the side of her tongue, and was told to avoid cinnamon gum.
 The doctor believed that the symptoms were caused by artificial cinnamon.
 When the patient came back for her follow-up after not chewing the gum, her tongue was completely normal.
 The doctor concluded that the symptoms of CCS were caused by artificial cinnamon.

-A cinnamon allergy is rare, about 1 adult per 1200 on average, has a cinnamon allergy.
+A cinnamon allergy affects about 1 in 1200 adults on average, which is considered a rare allergy.
 Cinnamon allergies fall into the category of “spice allergy” which lumps allergic reactions to all spices, not just cinnamon.
 Researchers believe that Spice allergies affect between 4 and 13 of 10,000 adults.

 Another way to look at how common an allergy to spices is, 0.04% – 0.13% of all adults have a spice allergy.
 Now, there is no way of telling how many of those spice allergies are cinnamon specifically, which makes a cinnamon allergy potentially even rarer.